Clemson University Logo

 Clemson University Emblem

-The Tiger Paw graphic sign traditionally represents sports teams.
+The Tiger Paw graphic sign is traditionally used to represent sports teams.
 It is also used for academic purposes: the designers have included it in the university logo, replacing the icon with the letter “O” in the word “CLEMSON.”
 This symbol can be recognized by its characteristic 10-degree slope and a small white stripe at the bottom formed at the scar’s site.

-The wordmark and seal of the educational institution feature the Goudy Old Style font.
-It is distinguished by contrasting lines in width and elongated pointed serifs.
-All logos are united by one color – Clemson Orange (# F56600).
+The educational institution’s wordmark and seal feature the Goudy Old Style font.
+Contrasting line widths and elongated, pointed serifs distinguish it.
+A single color unites all logos: Clemson Orange (#F56600).
 It is complemented by purple Regalia (# 522D80), which makes the brand highly recognizable.

 FAQ